 Trim Back the Vines

 Talk about out of control.
 Creeping fig is a very fast-growing ivy.
+The regrowth comes faster than I expect, every time.
 Boy, does mine need a cutting?

 So, here is how you manicure your creeping fig ivy.
+You can use hedge shears or a hedge trimmer.
+I perfer my power hedge trimmer.
 Start with running your power hedge trimmer, I use the Ryobi hedge trimmer, parallel to the wall and trim back any wild vines that are coming out of the ivy.

 I like to go in an upward motion because that is the way the ivy grew.
 I feel like it is safer for the vines if you move up rather than down with your hedge trimmer.